VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 {{< columns >}}

 In general there are two primary ways you will work with voltage- AC or DC, these stand for Alternating Current and Direct Current.
 DC is simply a constant voltage level output.
-AC on the other hand is any time varying signal, usually periodic (repeating) and most commonly a sine, though many other waves are used like square, triangle, saw, and any mixture of these, including the same signal with a DC offset.
+AC on the other hand is any time varying signal, usually (but not always!) periodic (repeating) and most commonly a sine, though many other waves are used like square, triangle, saw, and any mixture of these, including the same signal with a DC offset.
 Not here that AC is *technically* referring to the current having this shape and not the voltage, it's just that in the basic scenario with a constant load, the current and voltage waves will look the same

 <--->